software-architects/time-cockpit-documentation/doc/project-time-tracking/billing.md

 # Invoicing

-Time cockpit not only serves as a time tracking tool but also enables streamlined billing for your tracked time.
+Time cockpit not only serves as a time tracking tool, but also enables streamlined billing for your tracked time.
 This article explains how you can create invoices for the recorded hours with time cockpit.
-In time cockpit you can

-* create invoices with invoice positions
-* automatically create invoice positions from time sheet entries (service time, travel time)
-* create your own arcticles for invoice positions
-* add your own invoice positions to an existing invoice
-* generate an invoice document

 ## Building Blocks of an Invoice